Skillet-Capital/kettle-pay-contracts/README.md

 - If we are using `CCTPBurnHookWrapper` we should encode the data as mentioned [above](#encodeorderdata)

 # Subgraphs

+The most recent subgraph version is 0.0.12, next version should be 0.0.13.
+The newest subgraph maintains indexing against the old and new payment intent handlers.

 The subgraphs for the `PaymentIntentHandler` and the `SafeTransferRouter` are deployed on Alchemy.
 The [playground](https://subgraph.satsuma-prod.com/skillet/kettle-pay/playground) can be accessed here.